Update: The ENVISION program is offering additional opportunities for application until September 18, 2017.

 ENVISION Leadership Program 2017-18 is a rewarding program designed for Red River College employees not in formal leadership roles who are interested in leadership exploration at RRC.

 Staff who are not eligible include: Chairs, Program Managers, Deans/Directors, and any other employees who have direct reports (the ENABLE program is for you!)
 If you are unsure if you are eligible, don’t hesitate to speak with one of the ENVISION contacts below.

-Looking for a quick reference?
-Check out the most frequently asked questions here: ENVISION FAQs 2017-18
+Looking for a quick reference guide?
+Check out the most frequently asked questions here: ENVISION FAQ SUMMER 2017

 The ENVISION program goals are: